sparkflows/sparkflows-docs/docs/authentication/oauth.rst

 Configuring OAuth
 -----------------

-In order the configure OAuth in Fire Insights, add the OAuth paramets into ``conf/application.properties``.
+In order the configure OAuth in Fire Insights, add the OAuth configuration parameters to ``conf/application.properties``.

 Below is an example of configuring OAuth with Okta.